sweettypdevassy/Projects/README.md

 2.Build a new Docker image.
 3. Push the image to DockerHub.

-### View the Results
+### Monitoring the Results

-After a successful pipeline run:
+After the pipeline runs successfully:

 - **Check Jenkins Console Output**: Verify that the build and push steps completed successfully.
 - **View the Docker Image on DockerHub**: Log in to your DockerHub account to see the newly created image.